pydicom/pynetdicom/docs/index.rst

-Welcome to the documentation for `pynetdicom3 <https://github.com/pydicom/pynetdicom3>`_.
+Welcome to the documentation for `pynetdicom <https://github.com/pydicom/pynetdicom3>`_.

 Description
 -----------